Reinhardt University: Early student activities

 From Reinhardt's beginning, the school has been associated with the Methodist Church and religious life.
-Many of the schools early presidents and faculty members were ministers, most notably Emory College graduate Rev. James T. Linn, who was the school's first teacher.
+Many of the schools early presidents and faculty members were ministers, most notably Emory College graduate James T. Linn who was the school's first teacher.

 Not only did the school provide religious instruction for ministerial students, who were, incidentally, not required to pay tuition nor serve in the school's Military Department, but it also provided students with chapel services, morning and evening prayers, vespers, an Epworth League, Wesley Fellowship and Baptist Student Union associations and the Alpha Delta Delta, an association interested in church-related vocations.